-If you find yourself with an extra 50k, what would you do with it?
-If you can, you should invest this money in your future.
-You can invest in stocks and exchange-traded funds with a service like E*TRADE or Stash Invest.
-Or you use it to improve your current financial situation.
-There are many options available.
-Read on to find out how to invest $50,000.
+If you find yourself with an extra $50,000, what would you do with it?
+You can invest in stocks and exchange-traded funds, or you use them to improve your current financial situation.
+But with so many options available, which is the best path for you?

 How to Invest 50k?